 So how about getting an all-over clean feeling with a little homemade body wash?
 I swear it’s simple – not nearly as simple as popping in a piece of gum – but the results will surely make you more presentable.

 If you have simplified your personal products, you’re probably wondering why a bar of soap won’t cut it.
 It will.
 But some of us just like a little something we can squirt on a washrag or a bath pouf to scrub-a-dub-dub with.
-Oh yeah, and it takes only a few minutes to make this liquid body wash – that’s far less time than it takes me to make bar soap.
+Oh yeah, and it takes only a few minutes to make this liquid body wash – that’s far less time than it takes me to make a batch of homemade bar soap.

 With this combination of ingredients, this moisturizing body wash is gentle enough to use on your face, and also makes a rich lathering shave soap.
 (In fact, I recently took this on a camping trip and used it as facial cleanser, body wash, and shaving foam.
 It really cut down on the amount of toiletries I had to pack!)